 How so?

-Sometimes, users that play frequently and have long play sessions can be equally important as paying users.
+Sometimes, users who play frequently and have long play sessions can be equally important as paying users.
 If you have a MOBA or a similar game, you should keep this in mind and attribute this properly when calculating LTV.

 10. Optimize for Long-term Engagement and Retention